Have you been thinking about your CV as an educational and employment biography? That’s not how you write a killer CV that’ll get you an interview.

 The main thing is, your CV should be easy to read.

-Think of it like a picture – it should have an appealing look when held at arms length; not too cluttered but not too much white space.
+Think of it as a picture – it should have an appealing look when held at arm’s length; not too cluttered but not too much white space.

 5. Analyse Everything Using The STAR Approach